SymfonyCasts/api-platform/sfcasts/ep3-custom-data/dto-update-problems.md

 ## Update Problem: Not Overriding Existing Data

 Anywho, let's try this.
 Back at the docs, I still have the POST endpoint open.
-Copy all the data I sent.
-And, let's see... this created a new cheese listing with the id `53`.
-Close up this operation, open  the put operation, hit "Try it out", put 53 for the ID and, in the box, paste the fields.
+Copy all the data we sent.
+And, let's see... this created a new cheese listing with id `53`.
+Close up this operation, open the put operation, hit "Try it out", enter 53 for the ID and, in the box, paste the fields.
 Let's change the price to be 5,000.

 Hit Execute.
 And... ah!
 500 error!

 > owner_id Cannot be null

-Figuring this out requires a bit of digging.
-Look over at `CheesesListingInput`.
+Figuring this out requires some digging.
+Look over at `CheeseListingInput`.
 The owner is in the `cheese:collection:post` group.
-Thanks to our denormalization groups, this means it can only be set on an *create*.
-This means that, even though we're sending `owner`, it's being ignored.
+Thanks to our denormalization groups, this means that it will *only* be used during deserialization on the create, POST operation.
+Yep, we're sending `owner`, but it's being ignored.

-Ok... so why is that a problem?
-That *is* the behavior we want!
+But... why is that a problem?
+That... *is* the behavior we want!
+The `owner` is meant to be set on create, then never changed.

 The issue is that when the serializer deserializes the JSON into the `CheeseListingInput`, the `owner` property will be `null`... and then we pass that `null` value onto `$cheeseListing->setOwner()`.
 When API Platform tries to save the `CheeseListing` with no owner... error!

-But... let's back up: there's a bigger problem that's causing this.
-In reality, when we're passed the `CheeseListingInput` object, if a property on it is null, we don't really know if that field is null because the user explicitly *sent* `null` for a field - like `title: null` - or if they simply omitted the field.
+But... let's back up: there's a bigger problem that causes this.
+In reality, when the `CheeseListingInput` object is passed to us, if a property on it is null, we don't really know if that field is null because the user explicitly *sent* `null` for a field - like `title: null` - or if they simply *omitted* the field.

 And... that's important!
-If a field is is *not* sent on an update, then it means the field should *not* be changed: we should use the value from the database.
+If a field is *not* in the JSON for an update, it means the field should *not* be changed: we should use the value from the database.

-Ideally, this `CheeseListingInput` object would *first* be *initialized* using the data from the `CheeseListing` that's currently in the database.
+Ideally, this `CheeseListingInput` object would *first* be *initialized* using the data from the `CheeseListing` that's in the database.
 And *then* the JSON would be deserialized onto it.
-If we did this, any fields that were *not* send in the JSON would *remain* at their original value.
+If we did this, any fields that were *not* sent in the JSON would *remain* at their original values.

 But... that does *not* happen and it means that we don't have enough information in this function to figure out how to handle null fields.